 “During Philae’s landing, Rosetta was about 17 km above the surface, and we could provide complementary magnetic field readings that rule out any local magnetic anomalies in the comet’s surface materials,” says Karl-Heinz Glassmeier, principal investigator of RPC-MAG on board the orbiter and a co-author of the Science paper.

-“If any material is magnetized, it must be on a scale of less than one metre, below the spatial resolution of our measurements.
+“If any material is magnetized, it must be on a scale of less than one meter, below the spatial resolution of our measurements.
 And if Comet 67P/Churyumov-Gerasimenko is representative of all cometary nuclei, then we suggest that magnetic forces are unlikely to have played a role in the accumulation of planetary building blocks greater than one meter in size,” concludes Hans-Ulrich.